 While many countries allow for you to waltz through border control without any excessive paperwork or questioning, you might be surprised to read that these are the most difficult countries to get a visa for.
 If you’re planning a visit to these five countries, get ready for the most gruelling visa application of your life.

-Most difficult countries to get a visa
+Hardest countries to get a visa

 Many Western nations boast some of the most powerful passports in the world (ranked by the number of their visa-free score), meaning their citizens can travel across the world and will be granted visa-free entry on arrival.
 Some of the top ranking passports include Singapore, Greece, Germany, The United Kingdom, Sweden and more.